jdeon/foundryvtt-particles-fx/README.md

 # foundryVTT-particles FX

-The module contains several methods to generate particles using a json input.
-The particles are simples sprites textures managed by script, no need of video files.
+The module contains several methods to generate particles without needing premade video files.
+The particles are simples sprites textures managed by script, you can use or add some prefill templates for the emitter or customize it with a json input.

 <br>